Sage-Cat/SageStore/docs/Project_Documentation.md

 **Purchase Module**

+- As a User, I want to see list of all orders sorted by newer.
+- As a User, I want to be able to open order by double-clicking on it.
+- As a User, I want to see list of order records.
+- As a User, I want to be able to add/edit/delete order's records.
+- As a User, I want to be able to modify sellers and customers for concrete order.
+- As a User, I want to see product description when I put a mouse on the product.
 - As a User, I want to generate PDFs for 2.5\*4 barcodes so they can be printed and attached to products.
 - As a User, I want to auto-generate barcodes for new Product Types to streamline the inventory process.
-- As a User, I want to view and attach incoming invoices to Purchase Orders to verify received goods.

 **Sale Module**